 Of course, once you have correctly scanned and archived your purchase invoices via the fast input, you will also want to be able to pay them quickly and easily.
-Billit already had the option to generate payments files that you can import into your own banking environment.
-Now, you can also easily pay invoices from Billit with Bancontact.
-KBC customers can still pay their invoices from their familiar KBC Touch environment.
+In Billit you can generate payments files that you can import into your own banking environment.
 This page shows a list of all payment methods in Billit.

 To prevent errors when copying payment data from Billit, you can generate and export a payments file (SEPA file) from Billit, which you can import into your banking software.
 You can do this by selecting the invoices you want to pay in the list under “Expenses” and clicking on “Pay”.
 (You will need to enter your bank accounts in your company profile first, otherwise you will not be able to select a bank account in the next step)